AdaCore/gnatstudio/docs/users_guide/extending.rst

 Support for scripting is currently a "work in progress" in GPS.
 As a result, not many commands are currently exported by GPS, although their number is increasing daily.
-These commands are similar to what's available to those who extend GPS directly in Ada, but with major advantages: they don't require recompilation of the GPS core and can be tested and executed interactively.
+These commands are similar to what is available to those who extend GPS directly in Ada, but with major advantages: they do not require recompilation of the GPS core and can be tested and executed interactively.
 The goal of such scripts is to help automate processes such as builds, and automatic generation of graphs.